 Protein is an essential part of a healthy, well-balanced diet.
 It aids in building and repairing muscles, and high-protein diets are helpful with reducing fat, losing weight, and retaining muscle.
-However, there are several risks with high-protein diets that are worth noting.
+However, there are several risks that are worth noting.

 Most Americans consume 3-5 times more protein than they actually need, along with excessive starchy carbs and not enough healthy fats.
 If you look at food labels, you will notice that protein is in almost everything!
-One reason why protein may be so popular opposed to carbs and fats, is that excess protein is not stored as fat.
+One reason why this macro-nutrient may be so popular opposed to carbs and fats, is because excess intake is not stored as fat.
 However, excess calories from any source will be stored as fat in the body (5).

 Nutritional experts do not recommend exceeding the recommended daily amount of protein consumption.
-When calculating your total amount of protein you should eat, you need to factor in protein from both your diet (food) and supplements (protein powder).
+When calculating your total amount you should eat, you need to factor in both your diet (food) and supplements (protein powder).

 How is Protein Digested & Absorbed?

-When we consume protein, it is then broken down in the body into its building blocks called amino acids.
+When consumed, it is broken down in the body into its building blocks called amino acids.
 Once broken down, amino acids are used for growth and repair of muscles, supporting immune function, as an energy source, and in the production of other compounds needed by the body.
-However, protein digestion is not as simple as eating protein and magically getting amino acids.
+However, digestion is not as simple as eating and magically getting amino acids.
 It takes time for a large protein molecule to break down in both the stomach and in the small intestine before it becomes the amino acids.

-As stated above, the average american is consuming 3-5 times the amount of protein they need.
-Excess protein could lead to elevated blood lipids and heart disease.
+As stated above, the average american is consuming 3-5 times the amount they need.
+This excess could lead to elevated blood lipids and heart disease.
 This is due to the fact that many high-protein foods are high in total fat and saturated fat.
-Consuming more protein poses an additional risk to individuals predisposed to kidney disease (5).
+Consuming more poses an additional risk to individuals predisposed to kidney disease (5).
 Although it is believed that there is no risk when healthy people consume high-protein diets, the lack of long-term studies should be taken into account (4).

 Whenever your body breaks down protein into amino acids, the excess is excreted opposed as being stored as fat.
 However, your kidneys have to work harder to get rid of the extra waste products of protein metabolism.
 Also, due to the increase in excretion, water is important to avoid dehydration.

-First, we recommend meeting your dietary protein needs with whole foods as opposed to protein powders or supplements alone.
+First, We recommend meeting your dietary needs with whole foods as opposed to powders or supplements alone.
 We believe the best way to give your body all of the nutrients it needs is through eating a well-balanced diet.
 To make sure you are eating a well-balanced diet, try tracking your macro nutrients – carbohydrates, proteins, and fats.

-If you are active or an athlete, supplementation with amino acids can benefit you in many ways.
+If you are active or an athlete, supplementation with amino acids, in addition to a well-balanced diet, can benefit you in many ways (opposed to protein powders).
 When working out, your body needs the specific amino acids to repair and rebuild muscles.
 By supplementing with pure amino acids instead of protein powder, your body does not need to digest anything.
-Instead, amino acids are absorbed straight into the bloodstream which, on average, is 3x faster than protein.
+Instead, amino acids are absorbed straight into the bloodstream which, on average, is 3x faster.
 Not only are you are getting the amino acids your body need during exercise quicker, your body does not need to work as hard to get them.
 This could negate any long-term risk with consuming high amounts of protein.

-If you are looking for an amino acid supplement to replace your post-workout protein powder, try aminoVITAL Rapid Recovery.
+If you are looking for an amino acid supplement to replace your post-workout shake, try aminoVITAL Rapid Recovery.
 Rapid Recovery contains amino acids (BCAAs, Glutamine, and Arginine), electrolytes and complex carbs to help your muscles recover faster.
 Rapid Recovery is clinically proven to reduce next-day muscle soreness.